pierregrothe/wiz-tasky/README.md

-# wiz-tasky-infra
+# wiz-tasky

-This repository manages the infrastructure for deploying the Tasky application as part of the Wiz interview.
-It follows best practices in Infrastructure as Code (IaC) using Terraform to provision and manage AWS resources across multiple environments (dev, staging, prod).
+This repository manages the Terraform configuration for deploying the Tasky application across dev, staging, and prod environments.